 First of all, this is a common question across the globe for Entrepreneurs experienced in Business domain.

 To answer your question.

 1. Hiring Development firm has always been better (against individuals) as firm possess variety of skilled resources which are needed to convert your vision into reality.
 The process to convert your vision into a working prototype includes several steps and skills associated with each step.
 Starting from Understanding your vision, solution architect, design, development, QA and support.
 If you hire individuals, you cannot expect one or two guys to deliver quality service at each level.
 At the same time you should not hire multiple team members at this stage as it can cost you a lot and being a non-tech professional you will be dependent on their opinions which is very risky for your startup.
 A tech firm can provide you one point contact and they takes responsibility of resource allocation to deliver what is expected.

 2. Location of development firm depends on your personal preference.
-As i am an owner of web development firm, anything i suggest here will be biased opinion.

 One thing i can add is, you (or any startup) should go with small team development firm to ensure you get human touch as compared to process oriented approach with large firm.
 Small team is anything between 10-30 people.
 Any firm beyond 30 has to be process oriented to sustain in the competitive world and eventually loose the emotional touch.
 And for startups, every stack holder involved has to have the same belief in the product (at-least at early stage).

 Last thing, don't expect development as a comfortable process.
 Please understand that the environment in a kitchen of a five start hotel is always full of energy, contradiction, critics, negotiations and all.
 But ultimately everything has a role to play to present the unique dish to the visitors.
 This precisely applies to tech startups as well.